US Airways posts lower quarterly profit

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."

-Oct 23 US Airways Group Inc reported a lower quarterly profit on Wednesday as it recorded a higher provision for income taxes.
+July 24 US Airways Group Inc, reported a lower quarterly profit on Wednesday, as it recorded an income-tax provision that was absent a year earlier.

-The carrier, which faces a U.S. lawsuit challenging its proposed merger with American Airlines parent AMR Corp , said net income was $216 million, or $1.04 a share, in the third quarter, compared with $245 million, or $1.24 a share, a year earlier.
-Adjusted for special items, profit was $1.16 a share in the latest period.
+The carrier, which plans to merge with AMR Corp's American Airlines and form the world's biggest airline, said net income came to $287 million, or $1.40 a share, in the second quarter, compared with $306 million, or $1.54 a share, a year earlier.

-The Justice Department sued to block the merger in August, saying it would hurt competition and lead to higher ticket prices.
-A federal trial in the case is set to start Nov.
-25.

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."